Carly Fiorina, Republican Who Ran Against Trump In 2016, Is Planning To Vote For Joe Biden

 “As citizens, our vote is more than a check on a box.
 You know, it’s a statement about where we want to go, and I think what we need now actually is real leadership that can unify the country,” she said.

-The Hill writer Tal Axelrod posited that Fiorina’s endorsement of Biden is likely to be “dismissed,” as Fiorina is hardly a left-leaning Republican.
+The Hill writer Tal Axelrod posited that Fiorina’s endorsement of Biden is likely to be “dismissed.”
+However, Axelrod also noted that Fiorina is hardly a left-leaning Republican.
 She ran as a Tea Party candidate for the California Senate in 2010, signaling her allegiance to a group of right-leaning Republicans that, by some measures, lean even further right than the mainstream Republican Party of its time.

 Further, she was briefly Ted Cruz’s prospective running mate in 2016, before the GOP nomination went to the Trump/Pence ticket.

-What’s more, Fiorina stood by Trump, casting her ballot for him in 2016 even after he publicly mocked her.
+What’s more, Fiorina stood by Trump, casting her ballot for him in 2016 even after he publicly mocked her, asking voters how anyone could vote for someone with a face like hers.

-“Look at that face!
-Would anyone vote for that?
-Can you imagine that, the face of our next president?”
-Trump said at the time.

 In her recent interview, Fiorina also chided her fellow Republicans for sticking with Trump despite his shortcomings.
 However, she noted that many Republicans believe that hitching their wagon to Trump will keep them in their jobs.